Groups at CAPS

 How do I join a group at CAPS?

-Before a student may join a group, they need to complete an Initial Evaluation and a Group Screen appointment.
+Before a student may join an interpersonal process group or support group, they need to complete an Initial Evaluation and a Group Screen appointment.
 If you are interested in joining a group, you may call the front desk and make this request.
 The front desk will schedule you for an Initial Evaluation and Group Screen with a group facilitator.
 If you already have an individual therapist at CAPS, please discuss your interest in group with them, and they can help you determine if scheduling a Group Screen fits with your treatment goals.
+The Group Screen is an appointment that gives you and the group facilitator a chance to discuss your personal goals and the focus of the group.
+It is the job of the group facilitator to make a clinical recommendation about what group would be the best fit for you or if another service is recommended.

 What are group expectations?